Kernel Density Machines: Introduction

-Our approach builds on recent advances in kernel-based density ratio estimation, but extends beyond existing methods by applying to general probability measures. \citet{sugiyama2012density, sugiyama2008least} and \citet{filipovic2024adaptive} are closest to our approach, but are restricted to Lebesgue densities and do not provide theoretical guarantees, respectively.
-Another related work is \citet{JMLR:v24:23-1004}, who provide optimal convergence rates of density ratio estimators under rather strong regularity assumptions (source conditions), as used in inverse problems and learning theory.
-This is in contrast to our more agnostic framework.
-They also do not discuss computational scalability, as we do with low-rank approximations.
-Another strand of literature, including \citep{song2008hilbert, klebanov2021rigorous, NEURIPS2020_f340f1b1}, estimates conditional expectations directly via conditional mean embeddings (CME).
-This is a powerful and empirically widely used technique.
-But there is no obvious way how to recover density ratio estimates from CMEs.
+\paragraph{Related work.} Our approach builds on recent advances in kernel-based density estimation but extends beyond existing methods by applying to general probability measures. \citet{sugiyama2012density, sugiyama2008least} and \citet{filipovic2024adaptive} either restrict attention to ratios of Lebesgue densities or do not provide the theoretical guarantees and low-rank approximation error rates developed here. \citet{JMLR:v25:23-0567, JMLR:v24:23-1004} derive optimal convergence rates under strong source conditions on compact subsets of $\R^d$, while our agnostic framework accommodates general probability measures without requiring compact support or a dominating reference measure.
+A separate literature on conditional mean embeddings \citep{song2008hilbert, klebanov2021rigorous, NEURIPS2020_f340f1b1} focuses on conditional expectations and does not provide a general mechanism for learning densities.

+To the best of our knowledge, the kernel-based density estimation literature does not provide Nystr\"om-type low-rank approximations with statistical guarantees, which are essential for large-scale applications.
+We fill this gap by extending the seminal results of \citet{rud_cam_ros_15} from regression to density learning and proving optimal error rates in this setting.
+This appears to be the first instance in which optimal error rates in the sense of \citet{rud_cam_ros_15} are established for kernel-based density estimation, forming the main theoretical contribution of this paper.

+\paragraph{Contributions.} The main contributions of this paper are as follows. (i) We develop KDM, an agnostic framework for kernel-based density estimation that applies to general probability measures under minimal assumptions. (ii) We propose a sample estimator and establish its consistency together with a functional central limit theorem. (iii) We derive optimal error rates for density estimation under Nystr\"om-type low-rank approximations, explicitly addressing a gap in the literature where such guarantees have not been available. (iv) We illustrate the applicability of KDM by constructing kernel-based two-sample tests, including the kernel two-sample test of \citet{gre_etal_12} as a special case. (v) We show that KDM yields a kernel-based estimator of conditional distributions, overcoming classical limitations caused by the curse of dimensionality in locally smoothed estimators such as \citet{liracine06}.
+Our guarantees are dimension-free and apply to general state spaces.